isaacdbeans/NeighborAPI/README.md

   }
 ]
 ```
-this list of json objects will contain:
+This list of JSON objects will contain:

-every possible location that could store all requested vehicles
+Every possible location that could store all the requested vehicles

-the cheapest possible combination of listings per location
+The cheapest possible combination of listings per location

-only one result per location_id
+Only one result per location_id

-and be sorted by the total price in cents, ascending
+The list will also be sorted by the total price in cents, ascending